mariamcpherson/activedirectory/README.md

 - Set up a Windows Server and a Windows 10 Virtual Machine in Azure
 - Change inboud rules for the Windows Server Machine
-- Install Direct Directory
+- Install Active Directory
-- Step 4
+- Set up Active Directory

 <h2>Deployment and Configuration Steps</h2>